Holt Oram Syndrome

 The diagnosis of Holt-Oram syndrome is based on physical findings and family history.
 Hand x-rays are performed for upper limb malformations.
-Echocardiography and electrocardiography are used to determine the presence and severity of heart defects and/or cardiac conduction disease.
+Echocardiography, MRI and other imaging modalities and electrocardiography are used to determine the presence and severity of heart defects and/or cardiac conduction disease.
 Molecular genetic testing for the TBX5 gene is available to confirm the diagnosis.
 Some individuals with mild symptoms are not diagnosed until middle age when symptoms of cardiac conduction disease occur.
 Prenatal ultrasound of the fetal heart (echocardiography) has been used to diagnose heart malformations in children of an affected parent.

 Specific therapies for Holt-Oram syndrome are symptomatic and supportive.
 Depending upon the severity of any upper limb abnormalities, treatment may consist of corrective or reconstructive surgery, the use of artificial replacements for portions of the forearms and hands (limb prosthetics), and/or physical therapy to help individuals enhance their motor skills.

 In affected individuals who have mild cardiac conduction abnormalities, treatment may not be required.
-However, in more severe cases when associated symptoms occur (e.g., fainting episodes), an artificial pacemaker may be used.
-An artificial pacemaker overrides the heart's impaired electrical conducting system by sending electrical impulses to the heart that keep the heartbeat at a regular rate.
+However, in more severe cases when associated symptoms occur (e.g., fainting episodes), a pacemaker may be used.
+A pacemaker overrides the heart's impaired electrical conducting system by sending electrical impulses to the heart that keep the heartbeat at a regular rate.

-In some cases, certain structural abnormalities of the heart associated with Holt-Oram syndrome may be treated with certain medications, surgery, and/or other techniques.
+The primary treatment for structural abnormalities of the heart associated with Holt-Oram syndrome is closure of the defect(s) with surgery or catheters.
 In such cases, the surgical procedures performed will depend upon the location and severity of the abnormalities and their associated symptoms.
+Some individuals may be treated with medications and/or other techniques

-Affected individuals with certain structural defects of the heart may be at risk for bacterial infection and inflammation of the lining of the heart's chambers and valves (endocarditis) so antibiotics should be prescribed before any surgical procedure including dental procedures such as tooth extractions.
-In addition, because some affected individuals with certain heart defects may be susceptible to repeated respiratory infections, physicians may closely monitor such individuals to take preventive steps and to institute antibiotic and/or other appropriate therapies should such infections occur.
+Iindividuals with certain structural defects of the heart may be at risk for bacterial infection and inflammation of the lining of the heart's chambers and valves (endocarditis).
+Clinical guidelines should be followed to determine if antibiotics should be prescribed before specific surgical procedures.
+In addition, some affected individuals with certain heart defects may be susceptible to repeated respiratory infections and physicians may closely monitor such individuals to take preventive steps and to institute antibiotic and/or other appropriate therapies should such infections occur.

 Early intervention is important to ensure that children with Holt-Oram syndrome reach their potential.
 Special services that may be beneficial to affected children may include physical therapy and/or other medical, social, and/or vocational services.

-Genetic counseling will be of benefit for affected individuals and their families.
+Genetic counseling will benefit affected individuals and their families.
 Family members of affected individuals should also receive thorough clinical evaluations to detect any symptoms and physical findings that may be associated with Holt-Oram syndrome.
-Family members with normal clinical evaluations should receive X-ray studies of the wrists and arms as well as echocardiograms to help confirm whether they may exhibit a mild form of the disorder.
+Family members with normal clinical evaluations should receive x-ray studies of the wrists and arms as well as echocardiograms to help confirm whether they may exhibit a mild form of the disorder.

 For information about clinical trials being conducted at the National Institutes of Health (NIH) in Bethesda, MD, contact the NIH Patient Recruitment Office: